stablecabal/gyre-www/docs/install/01-docker.md

 #### xformers

 Basic + xformers.
 Faster and less vram used, but bigger docker image and slightly longer delay to be available.

+#### bundle

+xformers + the flying dog web interface.
+For end-users who just want to create AI art (but who are comfortable with Docker).

 #### xformers-training